CodeYourFuture/syllabus-archive/js-core-3/tv-show-dom-project/giving-feedback.md

 - Does the website load quickly and respond quickly when you use it?
   - If people write too much or too complex JavaScript your browser can slow down

+### Bugs

+When using the website you might find some bugs that they did not notice when making the website

+- If you have noticed a bug in their code - you can suggest a fix for it
+- If you find a bug when using their website - leave a comment on their Pull Request with instructions of
+  - What happened to make bug happen
+  - What the bug is
+  - Ideas on how to fix it

 ### Design

 In this section we want to evaluate if the project is nice too look at and to use.